Designing a Voice Assistant’s Foundation – BuildMyGym

 We decided to choose the “Goolio” poster as example, we agreed to use black as background color since a lot of famous training software such as “Technogym” used black as background to create a feeling of black-themed gyms.

 We then designed the first draft of the poster.
 I was responsible for the text and Shane was responsible for the mockups and animations.
+The first draft already had introduction of the agents, description of the metaphor, iPhone and iWatch mockups, and description of each state.

 We are all satisfied with the final design of the agent, the kettle bell looks dynamic and sticks to the theme of gym training, whereas all six states clearly demonstrate possible steps during personalized training.
+For some self-reflection, I am happy that multiple parts of my ideas, such as the theme of our agent and the design & content of the poster received agreements from my teammates, which greatly encouraged me to continue to explore and give feedbacks at the fields I am professional at, such as finding out what problems can be solved.